MirrorMask: Plot

-Helena and Valentine attempt to stay ahead of the shadows as they follow clues to the charm, learning that it is called the "MirrorMask".
+As they strive to stay ahead of the shadows, Helena and Valentine follow clues to the charm, called the "MirrorMask".
 Helena discovers that by looking through the windows of the buildings, she can see into her bedroom in the real world, through the drawings of windows that she created and hung on the wall of her room.
-She discovers that a doppelgänger of herself is living there and behaving radically differently from her.
-The doppelganger soon becomes aware of her presence in the drawings and begins to destroy them, causing parts of the fantasy world to collapse.
+She discovers that a doppelgänger is living there, behaving radically differently from her.
+The doppelgänger soon becomes aware of her presence in the drawings and begins to destroy them, causing parts of the fantasy world to collapse.
 Valentine betrays Helena to the Queen of Shadows in exchange for a large reward of jewels.
-The Queen's servants warp Helena's mind so she will believe she is the Princess of Shadows.
-Valentine has a change of heart and returns to the Queen's palace, and helps Helena to break the spell on her.
-They search the Princess' room, and Helena discovers the MirrorMask hidden in the Princess' mirror.
+The Queen's servants brainwash Helena into believing that she is the Princess of Shadows.
+Valentine has a change of heart and returns to the Queen's palace, helping Helena break the spell.
+They search the Princess' room, and Helena discovers the MirrorMask hidden in the mirror.
 They flee the castle with the charm.

-As they escape to Valentine's flying tower, Helena realizes that her doppelganger in the real world is the Princess of Shadows, who had used the MirrorMask to step through the windows in Helena's drawings.
-The Princess destroys the rest of the drawings in Helena's room, preventing Helena from returning, and Helena and Valentine disappear in the collapsed world.
-The Princess takes the drawings to the building's roof to disperse the shreds into the wind, but discovers one more drawing Helena had made on the back of the roof door.
-Helena successfully returns to the real world, sending the Princess back to her realm.
-At the same time, the Queen of Light finally awakens and the two Cities are restored to their natural balance.
+As they escape to Valentine's flying tower, Helena realizes that her doppelgänger in the real world is the Princess of Shadows, who had used the MirrorMask to step through the windows in Helena's drawings.
+The Princess destroys the rest of the drawings, preventing Helena from returning, and Helena and Valentine disappear in the collapsed world.
+The Princess takes the drawings to the roof to disperse the shreds into the wind, but discovers one more drawing Helena had made on the back of the roof door.
+Helena successfully returns to reality, sending the Princess back to her realm.
+Simultaneously, the Queen of Light awakens and the two Cities are restored to their natural balance.

-Helena is woken up on the roof by her father, and they to learn that her mother's operation was successful; Helena returns to happily help at the circus.
-Sometime later, Helena becomes fascinated by a young man, strongly resembling Valentine, who wants to be a juggler for the circus.
+Helena is woken on the roof by her father, and they're overjoyed to hear that Joanne's operation is a success.
+Helena happily returns to work at the circus, where she becomes fascinated by a young man—heavily resembling Valentine—who aspires to be a juggler.